 - Mad Scientist's Beautiful Daughter: Dr. Moreau has taken Lota, his sole female subject, as his daughter.

-- This also applies to Captain Davies as well.
+- Captain Davies.
 In the novel, he is found dead by Prendick in a lifeboat.

 - Torches and Pitchforks: After abandoning the Law, the Beast-Men swarm their former master's home with torches at hand.